SamuelSwartzberg/2020-TU-BO-WWW-Website/README.md

  ### Extension of Markup - Footnotes

  Markup does not support footnotes out of the box.
-Specify them like so: `fn:[some footnote content]`.
+Specify them like so: `fn:{some footnote content}`.

  # Style Guide